hgrf/P13pt/README.md

 there should be only one sweeped parameter (e.g. gate voltage or source drain voltage) per file, if possible

 comments should be at the beginning of the file and preceeded by a hashtag "#"

-## building the doc

-cd into the docs directory and execute

-    make html

-then the doc can be accessed: /docs/\_build/html/index.html